iamc1oud/Machine-Learning/Natural Language Processing/Readme.md

 any constraints and the output chunks need to be meaningful.
 When we deal with large text documents, it becomes important to divide the text into chunks to extract meaningful information.

+# Building a category predictor
+A category predictor is used to predict the category to which a given piece of text belongs.
+This is frequently used in text classification to categorize text documents.
+Search engines frequently use this tool to order the search results by relevance.
+For example, let's say that we want to predict whether a given sentence belongs to sports, politics, or science.
+To do this, we build a corpus of data and train an algorithm.
+This algorithm can then be used for inference on unknown data.<br>
+In order to build this predictor, we will use a statistic called TermFrequency – Inverse Document Frequency (tf-idf).
+In a set of documents, we need to understand the importance of each word.
+The tf-idf statistic helps us understand how important a given word is to a document in a set of documents.